 For example, a yacht policy tends to restrict hauling on a trailer to only a few hundred miles, while boat insurance tends to provide coverage for trailering over longer distances.

-Also, deductibles for yacht polices are very flexible, instead of having set amounts like $250, $500 or $1,000.
-Also many yacht policies can include coverage for raising and removing a sunken yacht, while boat policies generally do not include this coverage.
+Also, deductibles for yacht policies are very flexible, instead of having set amounts like $250, $500 or $1,000.
+In addition, yacht policies can include coverage for raising and removing a sunken yacht, while boat policies generally do not include this coverage.